Deutsche Post sees international courier business up in 2014

 Like peers FedEX (FDX.N), UPS and Royal Mail, Deutsche Post benefited from a surge in online shopping just before Christmas, boosting the number of parcels delivered.

-Deutsche Post said on Wednesday its parcels business holds a 42.3 percent share of Germany's 8.2 billion euros parcels market and grew revenues last year by 7.9 percent to 3.75 billion euros by clearing the 1 billion parcel barrier for the first time last year.
+Deutsche Post said on Wednesday its parcels business holds a 42.3 percent share of Germany's 8.2 billion parcels market and quintupled revenues last year at 100 million euros by clearing the 1 billion parcel barrier for the first time last year.

 The Mail division, which includes the domestic parcels business, has been hit by a growing trend in email and social media messaging and accounts for about a quarter of group revenues.
 It posted a 3 percent rise in revenues, but operating profit fell 3.2 percent, dragged down by higher wage costs.